blgrgjno/main-blog-network/plugins/ryans-simple-cms/readme.txt

 == History ==

-Version 1.9: Added support for setting a constant of 'SIMPLECMS_EVERYBODY' in wp-config.php to simplify the administration panel for admins and super admins too
+Version 2.0: Removed block prevent excerpts from appear for static pages Version 1.9: Added support for setting a constant of 'SIMPLECMS_EVERYBODY' in wp-config.php to simplify the administration panel for admins and super admins too
 Version 1.7.1: Major rewrite.
 Moved to OOP approach.
 Added support for removing admin bar menu items.
 Added support for removing extraneous meta boxes.
 Version 1.7.1: Version compatibility change and minor documentation updates.